Skip to main content

 circuit new

 The CLI prompts you for a template, a language (TypeScript or Python), and an agent name, then generates a project directory with your agent code, circuit.toml config, and dependencies.
+You do not need to log in until you use account-backed commands such as publish or hosted wallet actions.
 Install dependencies and navigate into the project:

 cd agent-name && bun install